‘Logan Lucky’ Liberates Daniel Craig From James Bond, Beyonce May Sing New Movie Theme Song

 — THE BEYHIVÉ (@TheBeyHiveTeam) August 27, 2017

-Not that Beyonce needs a “career hike,” she is always looking for avenues to take her work into new places.
+Not that Beyonce needs a career hike, she is always looking for avenues to take her work into new places.
 The last time she collaborated on a theme song was for Fifty Shades, doing a rendition of “Crazy in Love”.

-Of course, the producers of James Bond movies are dying to sign her onto the deal.
+Of course, the producers of James Bond movies are dying to sign a deal with her.

 “Not many of the themes have been as successful – but there are tens of millions of Beyonce fans out there,” a senior executive for Hollywood studio MGM said.
 “To tie-up a deal with Beyonce for a theme song for Daniel’s fifth appearance as 007 would really be the icing on the cake.”

-It is interesting that, even for the last time, that Daniel Craig agreed to come back as James Bond.
+It is interesting that Daniel Craig agreed to come back as James Bond.
 Last year, according to Esquire, he made news by saying that he would “rather break this glass and slash my wrists” than continue being the secret agent.

-Looks like getting a break playing other characters helped him change his mind!
+Looks like getting a break to play other characters helped him change his mind!

 [Featured Image by Ilya S. Savenok/Getty Images]